ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-create.md

 Various Mbed CLI features require a program root, which should be under version control - either [Mercurial](https://git-scm.com/).
 This makes it possible to switch between revisions of the whole program and its libraries, control the program history, synchronize the program with remote repositories, share it with others and so on.
 Version control is also the primary and preferred delivery mechanism for Mbed OS source code, which allows everyone to contribute to Mbed OS.

-<span class="warnings">**Warning**: Mbed CLI stores information about libraries and dependencies in reference files that use the `.lib` extension (such as `lib_name.lib`).
+<span class="notes">**Note**: Mbed CLI stores information about libraries and dependencies in reference files that use the `.lib` extension (such as `lib_name.lib`).
 Although these files are human-readable, we *strongly* advise that you don't edit these manually - let Mbed CLI manage them instead.</span>

 ### Application workflow